zammad/zammad-admin-documentation/channels/form.rst

 that you need to ensure that your ``form.js`` stays up to date if you update Zammad.

-Further more it's not recommended to delete form.js from it's location, but to forbid the access to it with your web server configuration (if wanted).
+It's not recommended to delete form.js from it's location in that case, but to forbid access to it via your web server configuration.